StidZhang/homepage/documentation.md

 ## Scheduled RapidMiner Server Process

 Inside RapidMiner Studio(connected to Server), choose the process need to be scheduled, then select Process->Schedule Process on Server, and choose Cron Schedule for detailed schedules.
 [Source](http://docs.rapidminer.com/server/how-to/schedule-a-process/schedule-from-studio.html)
+Besides having process running at a scheduled time period, it can also be trigger by file changes or incoming mails.
+[Source](http://docs.rapidminer.com/server/how-to/schedule-a-process/schedule-from-server.html)